Arts & Cultural Management Masters: Course Content

 • F9 Communication & Branding Strategies (5 CP) - elective on 60 CP course

-Focus modules: Arts & Cultural Production and Cultural Organizations
+Focus modules: Arts & Cultural Production and Cultural Organisations

-• F2 Theories of Art Production and Organizations (5 CP)
+• F2 Theories of Art Production and Organisations (5 CP)

 • F5 International Law & Cultural Politics (5 CP) - elective on 60 CP course

-• F6 Developing Cultural Organizations (5 CP) - elective on 60 CP course
+• F6 Developing Cultural Organisations (5 CP) - elective on 60 CP course

 • F7 Accounting, Finance, Fundraising (5 CP) - elective on 60 CP course